 Based on the need to improve control measures in the field, there are three main priorities for BU research:

-- improvements in antibiotic treatment
+- simplify antibiotic treatment

-- development of simple diagnostic tests
+- develop point-of-care diagnostic tests

-- deciphering the mode of transmission.
+- decipher mode of transmission.

 Basic and applied research is necessary to achieve these priorities.

 WHO provides technical guidance, develops policies and coordinates control and research efforts.

 WHO convenes all major actors involved in Buruli ulcer on a regular basis which provides an opportunity to share information, coordinate disease control and research efforts, and monitor progress.
 These efforts have also helped to raise the visibility of Buruli ulcer, and mobilized resources to fight it.